netoneze/netoneze/README.md

 ### Abstract

-- 👨‍💻 I'm currently working as a web developer intern at **UTFPR - Cornélio Procópio**.
+- 👨‍💻 &nbsp;I'm currently working as a web developer intern at **UTFPR - Cornélio Procópio**.
-- 🌱 Learning more about and studying: **Java, PHP, JavaScript and DevOps**.
+- 🌱 &nbsp;Learning more about and studying: **Java, PHP, JavaScript and DevOps**.
-- 💙 Interests: smartphones, games and all kinds of tech.
+- 💙 &nbsp;Interests: smartphones, games and all kinds of tech.

 ### Languages and Tools